sasip-climate/notebooks-nextsim-workshop2025/README.md

   - the [data](#data)
   - the [computing environment](#computing-environment)

-We suggest that you create a dedicated repository `nextsim-workshop`on your laptop or on a cluster that supports docker and where at 15Gb of storage is available.
-All the following operations are now done in this directory
+We suggest that you create a dedicated repository `nextsim-workshop`on your laptop or on a cluster that supports docker and where at least 15Gb of storage is available.
+All the following operations will be done in this directory

 ## Notebooks